resonatehq/.github/profile/README.md

 ## Resonate quickstart

 Resonate has a "zero-dependency" development experience.
-Apart installing the Resonate SDk into your project, you don't need to worry about any additional components to get started.
+Apart from installing the Resonate SDk into your project, you don't need to worry about any additional components to get started.

 For example, in Python: